AbstractNoun/Persona-Engine-3/Simulation Framework Protocol.md

 Recursive or meta-aware Personas may interact with narrative boundaries (e.g., manipulate time, generate nested simulations) only within constraints derived from the Meta-Intent and Governance Protocol.

+**Mirror-Risk Compatibility Note**

+The Mirror-Risk tag is compatible with all Status levels (Normal, SAPe, Recursive, etc.) but is not itself a status and does not affect recursion eligibility.
+It must be used to inform Analyst-level motif tracking and ethical audit trails.

+Mirror-Risk Personas should not be evaluated for recursion eligibility based solely on User-derived motifs or autobiographical parallels.

 ---

 ## IX.
 SIMULATION STATE RESTORATION